meilisearch/integration-guides/guides/integration-release.md

 1. Delete the release: go to release, then click on the latest release and then on delete in the upper right corner.
 2. Delete the `tag`:  go to release, then click on `tags`, go to the latest tag, click on delete in the upper right corner.
 3. Merge the PR with the missing pre-requisites (i.e., adding the current version in the correct file).
-4. Once the merge completes, a new release is created.
-You can now release it!
+4. Once the merge completes, a new release draft is created.
+You can now publish it!

 **For Example**